-A high quality, attractive built form character will be achieved through a mix of building types with rich and varied architectural treatments that create visual interest, provide increased height and massing at key locations, promote comfortable vibrant pedestrian environments and help to foster the identity of Block 51-1 as a complete community.
+A high quality, attractive built form character will be achieved through a mix of building types with rich and varied architectural treatments that create visual interest, provide increased height and massing at key locations, promote comfortable vibrant pedestrian environments and help to foster the identity of Block 51-2, together with Block 51-1, as a complete community.
 Given the large scale of the community, it is advisable that a wide range of harmonious architectural styles be provided.
 Objectives for built form are set out below:

 - Allow for flexibility, variability and creativity in the creation of architectural design expressions while providing clear design parameters. - The use of contemporary and tradition-based architectural precedents will be utilized to create a cohesive 'urban village' character.
 Architectural styles and design proposals for all buildings will be evaluated for suitability, based upon the building's use and location within the community, through an architectural control process and site plan approval process (where necessary). - Buildings should be designed and articulated to provide visual interest and character facing public areas. - Built form character will be influenced by a wide range of densities, building forms and land uses organized to provide visual emphasis and intensity within the various neighbourhoods, mixed-use nodes and main streets of the community.
-Greater densities and higher intensity uses will be located within the 3 MixedUse Nodes which are linked together by the Spine Road leading from the higher order core area of MPV and its associated transit hub. - A range of residential building types, sizes and tenures will provide variety and choice in order to respond to a broad demographic and a wide set of homeowner needs.
+Greater densities and higher intensity uses will be located within the 2 Mixed-Use Nodes which are linked together by the east-west portion of the Spine Road leading from the higher order core area of MPV and its associated transit hub and connecting with McLaughlin Road. - A range of residential building types, sizes and tenures will provide variety and choice in order to respond to a broad demographic and a wide set of homeowner needs.
 This will allow flexibility for residents to remain within the community over time. - Within Mixed-Use Nodes the use of architecture which emulates an urban "main street" character will be encouraged.
-Opportunity for live-work townhouses and grade-related retail in mid-rise buildings will be situated within the Nodes to meet retail requirements of local residents and promote pedestrian activity.
+Opportunity for live-work townhouses will be provided within the Nodes to promote pedestrian activity and offer opportunity for home-based retail/service uses.
 Each Node will be encouraged to develop a distinct character to promote an identifiable sense of place within the community.
 The architectural character of these areas will be developed in consultation between the developer, builder, city urban design staff and the control architect. - Each neighbourhood should contain varied architectural expression.
 Architectural themes for neighbourhoods or housing enclaves may occur at the subdivision stage and will be coordinated among adjacent builders in conjunction with the Control Architect. - Buildings should be designed and sited to respond appropriately to their location within the community and to be complementary to the community landscape design initiatives of the public realm.
 The intent is to maintain positive relationships between built form and public spaces in order to yield quality streetscapes while encouraging architectural variety and innovation. - Setbacks of buildings from the street will be kept to a minimum within the Mixed-Use Nodes and along major roads where higher intensity uses are situated.
 In particular, setbacks for dwellings flanking the Spine Road will be reduced and special designs required to promote an active street edge. - A pedestrian-friendly, comfortable scale environment will be achieved by incorporating height and massing that is appropriate to the context of the street.
-More prominent massing will be found within the MixedUse Nodes and at corners of major streets and gateway locations to highlight the significance of these intersections and to define vistas.
+More prominent massing will be found within the Mixed-Use Nodes and at corners of major streets and gateway locations to highlight the significance of these intersections and to define vistas.